6 Customer Retention Strategies that Can Boost Sales for eCommerce

 It is a well-known fact that customer retention is one of the most critical factors for any business.
 Many shoppers will leave your website if they do not see the value they can get by purchasing from your store.
 Upselling and cross-selling are two ways to provide additional value to your customers by making them happier.
-Moreover, upsells and cross-sells can help you increase revenue by 10-30% on average.
+Moreover, using a Shopify upsell app and cross-sells apps can help you increase revenue by 10-30% on average.

 Upselling is simply increasing the price of something you're already offering, and cross-selling is getting your customers to buy more of something you have on offer than they originally intended.
 These techniques can be used with both pricing campaigns and free offers.
 The key is to offer value without necessarily charging extra for it.